pytorch/pytorch/docs/source/optim.rst

 Also consider the following example related to the distinct penalization of parameters.
-Remember that :func:`~torch.nn.Module.parameters` returns an iterable that contains all learnable parameters, including biases and other parameters that may need distinct penalization.
+Remember that :func:`~torch.nn.Module.parameters` returns an iterable that contains all learnable parameters, including biases and other parameters that may prefer distinct penalization.
 To address this, one can specify individual penalization weights for each parameter group::

     bias_params = [p for name,p in self.named_parameters() if 'bias' in name]